 Birds get annoyed by shiny objects or reflective materials.
-You could buy one of those metallic spinning propellers from your local hardware shop or the most cost-effective way is to cut out strips of aluminium foil and hang them on nearby shrubs or trees.
+You could buy one of those metallic spinning propellers from your local hardware shop or the most cost-effective way is to cut out strips of aluminum foil and hang them on nearby shrubs or trees.

-For me, the wind chime using reflective materials is like two-in-one deterrent for both sound and light.
+For me, the wind chime using reflective materials is like a two-in-one deterrent for both sound and light.

-Remove Bird Attractions from Your Home
+Remove Bird Attractions From Your Home

-If you wanna keep birds off patio furniture and your entire property, remove their attractions.
+If you wanna keep birds off patio furniture and your entire property, remove their attractions:

 - Do not feed birds on your patio or on your property.